22nd of February 2025

 I then decided to work on a full screen URP shader graph, my first idea was binarization but I was not a fan of how that looked, I then decided on a posterisation effect, and began work on that.
 The posterisation effect was simple, unity's shader graph has a built in posterisation node, so that did most of the work, I did decide to convert the colours from RGBA to HSV, posterise, then convert back to RGBA to get what I think is the best looking effect.
 After the shader was complete I also decided to lower the games resolution to 192x144p to make it look more unique, this was the end result.

-I took a lot of inspiration for the visials from a game called Lethal Company.
+I took a lot of inspiration for the visuals from a game called Lethal Company.
 It gave me the idea of using a posterisation effect and lowering the resolution.
-I gave my game has a much stronger posterisation effect with less steps, and a much lower resolution than Lethal Company as I wanted it to look visually unique from it.
+I gave my game has a much stronger posterisation effect with less steps reducing the amount of allowed colours, and a much lower resolution than Lethal Company as I wanted it to look visually unique from it.
 I also learned of volumetric fog and lighting when studying lethal company's graphics, unfortunately these aren't easily doable in my game is it's using unity's Universal Render Pipleine and this game uses High Definition Render Pipeline.

 I decided to switch from unity's Universal Render Pipline to High Definition Render Pipeline as I was not a fan of the lighting in URP and also wanted to take advantage of the fog.
 I also made this tile texture for the floor, and the ceiling.